 Best ways to check your criminal history

 A quick Google search will reveal that there are hundreds of background checking sites on the market.
 They probably all claim to be the best but the truth is that some are much better than others.
 This is why we have been testing all the top background checking sites to see which are best at revealed full and accurate details about your criminal history.
-Here is a rundown of the three background checking site we recommend you use to look into your own criminal record:
+Here is a rundown of the two background checking site we recommend you use to look into your own criminal record:

 TruthFinder is another background checking site that really impressed us.
 They use a two-tier pricing structure, with a one-month subscription starting from just $27.78 or you can opt to pay $23.02 for two months.
 Their basic package offers a full criminal record check which should return such information as sex offender registers, driving records, and data about known relatives.